FortAwesome/wordpress-fontawesome/README.md

 - management of Font Awesome account authorization via API Token
 - management of Font Awesome releases metadata (available versions and related metadata)
 - Font Awesome GraphQL API queries authorized by the site owner's API Token

+# Why Use a Package?

+If you're a WordPress developer, then you already know how to use `wp_enqueue_style` or `wp_enqueue_script` to load assets like Font Awesome.
+So why take a dependency on another package to do that for you?

+## Compatibility and Troubleshooting

+Because Font Awesome is so popular among themes and plugins, and because it's so easy for a developer to enqueue the Font Awesome assets, it's become a jungle out there for our users.

+Some WordPress site owners have been known to have a theme and three different plugins installed, each trying to load its own self-hosted version of Font Awesome:
+- mixing version 4 with version 5
+- mixing SVG with Web Font
+- sometimes even Font Awesome version 3

+This package provides sophisticated conflict detection, resolution, and error reporting, empowering our users to solve their compatibility problems quickly.

+## Enabling Font Awesome Pro

+Also, back when many themes and plugins began including Font Awesome, there was no Pro version.
+Now there is, and there's a constant stream of new icons, styles, and features being added.

+Font Awesome Pro subscribers should be able to use their Pro goodies in your theme or plugin.
+But since Font Awesome's licensing doesn't allow you to distribute Font Awesome Pro, you'd have to rely on the user to do some kind of setup on their end to enable it.
+Why reinvent that wheel?

+And even if you do, you'd still have those compatibility problems with other themes and plugins, which you may be making even worse by giving the user yet another way to add another conflicting version of Font Awesome to their WordPress site.

+## Staying Current

+Some WordPress developers have solvd the Pro problem by not shipping the Font Awesome _assets_, but shipping the Pro _metadata_ to drive their icon choosers.
+That locks you into whatever version of Font Awesome Pro you happened snapshot when you release.
+But again, there's a constant flow of new icons and features being added to Font Awesome Pro.
+Font Awesome Pro subscribers love having access to those new icons when they come out, so let's help them stay current.

+This package allows the user to manage the version of Font Awesome, while giving you, the developer, runtime access to all metadata for whatever version the user chooses.

+## Icon Search

+Power-up those icon choosers with integrated Algolia search--the same icon search that powers the Icon Gallery on `fontawesome.com`.
+With 7,000+ icons and growing, search makes _finding_ the right icon--by name, category, or conceptual similarity--much easier for users.
+Why re-invent that wheel?

+## Future Features

+We can't say much right now, but there some big stuff coming to Font Awesome Pro that will only be accessible through an authenticated Font Awesome account.

+You could manage everything related to authorizing Font Awesome accounts to access those features (which your users are definitely going to want to use on their WordPress sites!)
+But again, why re-invent that wheel?

 # Adding as a Composer Package